Leap in the Dark

-Leap in the Dark was a British television anthology series with a supernatural theme.
+Leap in the Dark is a British television anthology series with a supernatural theme.
 It was broadcast on BBC 2.
-It ran for 4 series - in 1973, 1975, 1977 and 1980 - consisting of 24 episodes in total.
-The first-series episodes were documentaries, series 2 & 3 were presented by Colin Wilson and consisted of docudramas re-enacting real-life cases of paranormal occurrences, and series 4 was original dramas, including episodes written by Alan Garner, Fay Weldon, and David Rudkin.
-Apart from the pilot episode no episode of the first series exists complete due to wiping, and the episode The Battle for Miss Beauchamp, (pronounced 'Bee-cham'), in the 2nd series, is also incomplete.
+It ran for four series - in 1973, 1975, 1977 and 1980 - consisting of twenty-four episodes in total.
+The first-series episodes were documentaries, series two & three were presented by Colin Wilson and consisted of docudramas re-enacting real-life cases of paranormal occurrences, and series four was original dramas, including episodes written by Alan Garner, Fay Weldon, and David Rudkin.
+Apart from the pilot episode, no episode of the first series exists complete due to wiping, and the episode The Battle for Miss Beauchamp, (pronounced 'Bee-cham'), in the second series, is also incomplete.